oisdk/site/drafts/scheduling-effects.markdown

 so on.
 The "recursive call" to `Iter`{.haskell} is guarded by the `Inf`{.haskell} type: this turns on a different kind of totality checking in the compiler.
 Usually, Idris will prevent you from constructing infinite values.
 But that's exactly what we want to do here.
-Take the little-known function from the Prelude [`until`{.haskell}](http://hackage.haskell.org/package/base-4.11.1.0/docs/Prelude.html#v:until):
+Take the little-known function [`until`{.haskell}](http://hackage.haskell.org/package/base-4.11.1.0/docs/Prelude.html#v:until):

 ```haskell